eight tips for vipkid no bookings

 I made a great decision to get certified for levels 2 through 4 before signing my contract.
 Even though the company put a lot of pressure on me to sign my contract right away, I decided to wait until I certified for everything except level 2 interactive.

 By the time I prepared for and passed levels two through four, I was slightly burned out and just wanted to start teaching.
 I am not sure if powering through level 2 interactive would have made a huge difference in getting booked sooner.
+If you haven’t certified for all of the levels, do it now.

 Another tip I heard along the way: open and close bookings frequently, but especially before the booking frenzy.
 I didn’t get to put this into practice because I didn’t make time to close my slots and re-open them every Sunday before the booking frenzy due to other obligations.
 Comment below if you tried this, and tell me if it worked for you or not.